 An Attack Vector is the collection of all vulnerable points by which an attacker can gain entry into the target system.
 Attack vectors include vulnerable points in technology as well as human behavior, skillfully exploited by attackers to gain access to networks.
 The growth of IoT devices and (Work from Home) have greatly increased the attack vector, making networks increasingly difficult to defend.

-A Backdoor is used by attackers to gain access to a computer or a network.
-A programmer may bypass security steps and gain access to a computer by trapdoor programs, in the event of an attack on the computer system or networks.
+Attackers use a Backdoor to gain access to a computer or a network.
+A programmer may bypass security steps and gain access to a computer through trapdoor programs, in the event of an attack on the computer system or networks.
 Attackers may also use such mechanisms to enter computers or networks without proper permission.

 Blacklist, Blocklist, Denylist